 In addition to clubs, we also run a wide range of competitive fixtures against other schools, with particular strengths in Cross Country, Football and Netball.
 We are also looking to increase opportunities for students with additional needs in the near future.

 Annually we attempt to identify our students who are gifted and talented in a sporting capacity.
 Whilst some students can be easily identified during PE lessons, we would encourage students and parent/carers to contact the department to advise of strong performances we may be more unlikely to identify.
 We also offer a specific Gifted and Talented day for our students who are consistently performing well in and out of school.
 These days are run by different specialists for strength and conditioning, nutrition, and psychology behind our athletes’ success.

 All students continue to have 3 x 50 minute lessons throughout Key Stage 4.
 We cover the major games, health and fitness, trampolining, table tennis, badminton and summer activities.
 During these lessons the priority is to maximise participation and create an increase in long-term interest in physical activity.

-Students have the option to select the vocational course of BTEC Sport Level 2 Award during their options choices.
+Students have the option to select the vocational course of BTEC Sport Tech 2 Award during their options choices.
 This is always a very popular choice for our students and results are consistently strong.
-We offer students a vocational option to study Sport.
-Throughout the 2 years students will complete an online exam along with 3 units of coursework to show their knowledge and understanding.
+Throughout the 2 years students will complete 3 components, 2 of which are coursework based and the final is externally examined at the end of the course.
 Students study a range of Sport related topics and are assessed in different ways such as presentations, posters, booklets, interviews, and articles.
-All students cover content from four units, they include:
+All students cover content in the following areas:

 Key Stage 5 Physical Education